wm97artsociety/Manierism-megabyte-rig-/README.md

 # Manierism-megabyte-rig

-Whold on to old wallets and rigs a program software will comeout to exchange the data on a p2p pool with the best hope of success
+Hold on to old wallets and rigs a program software will comeout to exchange the data on a p2p pool with the best hope of success

 🛡️ Manierism Megabyte Capsule Rig